curl/everything-curl/cmdline/configfile.md

 * the parameter contains white space, or starts with the characters `:` or `=`.
 * you need to use escape sequences (available options: `\\`, `\"`, `\t`, `\n`, `\r` and `\v`.
 A backslash preceding any other letter is ignored).

-If a parameter containing white space is not enclosed in double quotes, curl will treat the next space or newline as the end of the argument.
+If a parameter containing white space is not enclosed in double quotes, curl considers the next space or newline as the end of the argument.

 ## Default config file